Labor Market Information

 Source: U.S. Bureau of Labor Statistics; Consumer Price Index, not seasonally adjusted

-The median home sales price in the Knoxville area was $242,500 in November — down 2% from October but up almost 25% from one year ago.
-Knox County’s median home sales price was $260,000 in November – up 1.6% from last month and up 17% from last November.
+The median home sales price in the Knoxville area was $246,575 in February — up from January and 20.3% from one year ago.
+Knox County’s median home sales price was $260,000 in February – up 4% from the previous month and 19.8% from last January.

-Total housing inventory declined in November for the eighth consecutive month.
-Months of inventory, the number of months it would take to exhaust active listings at the current sales rate, declined to 1.28 in November, and the absorption rate, or the percentage of inventory sold per month, increased to 78 percent.
+Months of inventory, the number of months it would take to exhaust active listings at the current sales rate, increased slightly to 1.08 months in February.
+The absorption rate, or the percentage of inventory sold per month, declined to 93% — up 60% from February 2020.

 Sources: National Association of Realtors®; Knoxville Area Association of Realtors